khaldoun-xyz/lugha/docs/concept.md

 ### Log

-The log screen shows a **Dashboard** at first, featuring a multivariable analysis using a bar chart:

-- **X-axis**: Dates (day/month).
-- **Y-axis**: Overall scores (from 0% to 100%) per day.
-  (Scores are calculated by asking the LLM to provide an overall rating for all conversations that took place on that specific day.)

-**Additional details:**
-- Each bar displays the rounded total duration
-  (in minutes) at the top for that day.
-- These scores and durations are stored in the database.

-Below the Dashboard, the log screen shows a full list of all past (now locked) conversations and their evaluations (see evaluation screen).
+The log screen shows a full list of all past (now locked) conversations and their evaluations (see evaluation screen).
 A user can initiate a new conversation here.
 When he clicks “NEW”, the user sees the screen “When ‘Chat’ is clicked”.
 [HOW WILL CHANGES OVER TIME BE VISUALISED?
 E.G. VIA BUTTON TO DEPICT GRAPHS ON THE BOTTOM LEFT?]

+#### Dashboard Features:
+A **bar chart** presents a multivariable analysis:
+- **X-axis**: Dates (day/month).
+- **Y-axis**: Overall scores (0%–100%) for each day (calculated as the average rating of all conversations for that day).

+Additional details:
+- Bars display total conversation duration (in minutes) at the top.
+- Scores and durations are stored in a database.
+- A **horizontal scrollbar** allows exploration of historical data.

+**Note:** The dashboard appears after **7 days** of usage.
+Before then, users see:
+*"You’ll receive visualizations of your progress after completing 7 days of conversations."*

 <img src="./files/lugha-sketch-log.png" alt="lugha-sketch-log.png" width="25%" />